Hari-pyt/identifying-question-pairs-that-have-the-same-intent/README.md

              python predict.py

-3. Now we have required files to predict new data, the Predict.py will the the input as csv file and generate a output .csv file with predicted values
+3. Now we have required files to predict new data, the Predict.py will take the input as csv file and generate a solution.csv file with predicted values

 # DATA SET STUDY